The editors at Solutions Review outline the key goals of Business Process Management.

 Customer satisfaction– an efficient process gives you a better product or service.
 This in turn will make you sell at a cheaper price, or offer value products than your competitors.
 Either way, your customers will be satisfied, happy, and get you referrals.

 Innovation– constant improvements make your business more agile because you have developed regular changes.
-This will not only keep your clients waiting for the next improvement, but also your employees ready for when you will want to make drastic or major changes in the company.
+This will not only keep your clients waiting for the next improvement but also your employees ready for when you will want to make drastic or major changes in the company.

 Active employees– regular changes keep employees on their toes.
 The process should also involve them when assessing feedback on products they sell.
 They will even be more motivated when you reward them for the feedback they give.

 Human-integrated business processes seem to be satisfactory, but remember that when the work gets bulky, things are bound to go wrong.
-Getting BPM software (BPMS) not only sets thing in order, but also ensures that all steps have been followed.’
+Getting BPM software (BPMS) not only sets things in order, but also ensures that all steps have been followed.’

 Why use BPMS?